lukasgunschera/lukasWebsite/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a graduate student at the University of Amsterdam and pursuing a major in Clinical Psychology with a minor in Methodology and Statistics.
-Alongside my masters I work as a research and teaching assistant at the University of Amsterdam and the University of Oxford.
-Current projects examine cognitive correlates of psychopathic personality traits.
+I am a graduate research assistant at the University of Cambridge.
+Following my graduate education in psychological research with a major in clinical psychology and a minor in methodology and statistics, my primary research interests surround human learning and habitual behaviour.
+Current projects examine formal computational modelling approaches to social media use, the role of automatic behaviour in social media use, and cognitive correlates of psychopathic personality traits.

 {{< icon name="download" pack="fas" >}}Download my {{% staticref "uploads/resume.pdf" %}}resumé{{% /staticref %}}